KnapsackPro/docs.knapsackpro.com/_posts/2020-11-05-how-to-merge-simplecov-results-with-parallel-rails-specs.md

       - name: docker-hub
 {% endhighlight %}

 Below is the bash file which executes the Rails tests on each parallel machine.
-It sets up the Rails environment and then runs KnapsackPro in queue mode.
+It sets up the Rails environment and then runs KnapsackPro in Queue Mode.

 `.semaphore/helpers/rails_tests.sh`: